 The Annual World of Words and Adult Literacy Celebration is held at the end of each program year, in May or June.
 The celebration and the World of Words contest are sponsored by the Saginaw Lions Club.

-Each student in our Adult Literacy and ESL Program is given the opportunity to enter the contest by writing an essay on the theme or question chosen for the year.
+Each student in our Adult Literacy and English as a Second Language (ESL) Program is given the opportunity to enter the contest by writing an essay on the theme or question chosen for the year.
 Students work on their writing over the spring semester and enter it for judging.
 All the essays are compiled into a commemorative book each year, and winning essays are selected in the Beginner, Intermediate and Advanced categories.

 Adult Literacy Celebration